dotnet/android-samples/android5.0/NavigationDrawer/README.md

   for example enabling or disabling a data overlay on top of the current content.

 ## Instructions

-* Select 'Navigation Drawer Example' from the main screen
+- Select 'Navigation Drawer Example' from the main screen
-* Bring up the Navigation Drawer by hitting the three horizontal bars or by swipping in from the left side of the device
+- Bring up the Navigation Drawer by hitting the three horizontal bars or by swipping in from the left side of the device
-* Select a planet to display
+- Select a planet to display

 ## Build Requirements

-* Xamarin Studio 5.3+
+- Xamarin Studio 5.3+
-* Xamarin Android 4.17+
+- Xamarin Android 4.17+

 ![NavigationDrawer application screenshot](Screenshots/drawer open.png "NavigationDrawer application screenshot")

-## Author
+## License

 Copyright (c) 2005-2008, The Android Open Source Project
-Ported to Xamarin.Android by Ben O'Halloran